hollandar/outrage-futures/README.md

 await FuturesService<Myself>("MyMethodAsync", new object[] { runCycle + 1}, scheduledTime: DateTimeOffset.UtcNow.AddMinutes(10));
 ```

-If you need a future to continue periodically, dont just add thousands of futures to the queue.
-Even tho the tests do it, you shouldnt, just have the future reschedule itself.
+It is tempting to just inject thousands of futures with different scheduled times.
+Resist the urge.